loomio/loomio-docs/en/src/user_manual/polls/starting_proposals/index.md

 > **Warning**: Once a poll has started you cannot edit the poll to make it anonymous or to undo the anonymous setting.

-> **Warning**: You cannot re-open a closed anonymous poll.
+> **Warning**: You cannot re-open an anonymous poll after it has closed.
 Voter information including the voter identity is discarded, so Loomio doesn't know who has voted.

 **Vote reason:** It can be helpful to understand why people voted the way they did.
 With this setting, you can prompt people to share their thoughts when they vote.